Randyhuls/TinyWebAppFramework/README.md

 export class HomeViewController extends ViewController {

     constructor() {
-        // Pass the display name and HTML template string to the super super('Home', HomeTemplate)
+        // Pass the display name and HTML template string to the super - and optionally, an options object super('Home', HomeTemplate, {})
     }

     viewDidAppear() {